conda/ceps/cep-recipe-jinja.md

 ${{ compiler('c') }}
 ```

 This would pull in the c_compiler and c_compiler_version from the variant config.
-The compiler function also adds the target_platform to render to something such as:
+The compiler function suffixes `{lang}_compiler` with the `target_platform` to render to something such as:

 ```
 gcc_linux-64 8.9